traefik/traefik/docs/content/routing/routers/index.md

 The `Options` field enables fine-grained control of the TLS parameters.
 It refers to a [TLS Options](../../https/tls.md#tls-options) and will be applied only if a `Host` rule is defined.

-??? example "Configuring the tls options"
+??? example "Configuring the TLS options"

     ```toml tab="TOML"
     [http.routers]